naroop/volunteer-app/README.md

 # Volunteer App

-## Initial
+## Initial Setup

 ### Python

-1. Make sure the latest version of Python/pip is installed and up to date.
+1. Make sure the latest version of Python/pip is installed.
+I think I have 3.11.something.
 2. Navigate to the `api` folder.
 3. Create a new virtual environment using `python -m venv env`
 4. Activate the virtual environment using `source env/bin/activate`